NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 instead (and it can be hillshaded after loading to easier identify features).

-The orthoimage is only used to find the positions on the ground, which in turn are used to find the heights for the GCPs from the DEM.
+The ground locations are found from the orthoimage and their elevations from the DEM.
 The interest points in the reference image are not saved to the GCP file.

-Next, a feature is identified and manually added as a matching interest point (match point) in all open images, from left to right.
+A feature is identified and manually added as a matching interest point (match point) in all open images, from left to right.
 For that, use the right right-click menu, and select ``Add match point``.
 This process is repeated a few times.
 If the match point is not added in all images before starting with a new one, that will result in an error.
-These newly created match points can also be moved around by right-clicking to turn on this mode, and then dragging them with the mouse (this can be slow).
+The match points can be moved around by right-clicking to turn on this mode, and then dragging them with the mouse.

-When done creating interest points, use the "IP matches"->"Write GCP file" menu item to generate a ground control point file containing the selected points.
+When done creating interest points, use the ``IP matches -> Write GCP file`` menu item to generate a ground control point file containing the selected points.

 If above the reference DEM and GCP file were not set, the tool will prompt for their names.

+GCP can be visualized in ``stereo_gui`` (:numref:`stereo_gui_vwip_gcp`).

-If the input images and the orthoimage are very similar visually, one can also try to automatically detect and load interest point matches as follows::
+If the input images and the orthoimage are very similar visually, one can try to automatically detect and load interest point matches as follows::

     ipfind img.tif ortho.tif